 THE SCIENCE

-Every criterion in the CORXIT Standard traces to published, citable behavioral research — not opinion, not trend, not taste.
+Every criterion in the CORXIT Standard traces to published, citable research — 25 peer-reviewed researchers and 9 field-tested masters — not opinion, not trend, not taste.
 Tap any name to see their contribution and exactly where it's applied.

-Every criterion sits in one of five stages.
+Every criterion sits in one of six stages.

 APPLIED TO: Perception · Stage 01